 The touch screen will fold in and out and tucks itself away inside the available space.

-If you do not want to go too expensive, a fantastic choice of the Single DIN unit with touch screen is the Jensen CNN 10 with its fully adjustable 10.1″ screen.
+If you do not want to go too expensive, a fantastic choice of the Single DIN unit with a touch screen is the Jensen CNN 10 with its fully adjustable 10.1″ screen.
 If you want to try it in your car, check the latest price on Amazon.

 How Much Does It Cost to Put a Touch Screen in a Car?